-Of course if you have followed a similar path before then you might have a reasonable idea but what if its a totally new challenge?
+Of course, if you have followed a similar path before then you might have a reasonable idea, but what if it’s a totally new challenge?
 Maybe you are aiming for your first triathlon, or stepping up a distance to Ironman or beyond.

 You could employ a coach, therefore delegating some of your trust in them and their experiences.
 But even then you may harbour doubts.

-Principle 1 – Individuality – the best plan is the one designed for you.
-Based on your training history, current fitness levels, availability to train and recover and your long term goals.
+Principle 1 – Individuality – The best plan is the one designed for you.
+Based on your training history, current fitness levels, availability to train and recover, and your long term goals.
 It doesn’t really matter what worked for other people.
-If you don’t have a training history stick to basic physiological principles for several months and then review.
-If you do have a history then look at what worked previously and what didn’t.
-Some athletes respond to lots of volume at low intensity, others with lower volumes at higher intensity
+If you don’t have a training history, stick to basic physiological principles for several months and then review.
+If you do have a history, then look at what worked previously and what didn’t.
+Some athletes respond to lots of volume at low intensity, others respond to lower volumes at higher intensity.

-Principle 2 – Consistency – do your utmost to avoid injury and illness.
-Avoiding injury means integrating a specific strength and mobility to programme to help you build stability around stressed joints to enhance technique.
-Its not about building muscle mass.
-Avoiding illness means being mindful of your health at all times, listening to your body and knowing when to back off or miss a session.
+Principle 2 – Consistency – Do your utmost to avoid injury and illness.
+Avoiding injury means integrating a specific strength and mobility programme to help you build stability around stressed joints which then enhances technique.
+It’s not about building muscle mass.
+Avoiding illness means being mindful of your health at all times, listening to your body, and knowing when to back off or miss a session.
 This requires a long term holistic outlook rather than a short term approach.

 Principle 3 – Progressive overload – To make fitness gains one needs to make the training load harder.
-This can be done by increasing the volume, intensity, frequency or reducing recovery time but only one at a time.
-A simple rule, often used is to increase volume by no more than 10% per week, although there is a list to how long you can do this for.
+This can be done by increasing the volume, intensity, or frequency, or reducing recovery time, but only one at a time.
+A simple rule often used is to increase volume by no more than 10% per week, although there is a list to how long you can do this for.
 This is the overload.
 Planning to do this in frequent intervals is known as progression.

-Principle 5 – Specificity – in order to get the best results training should be planned so that it is specific to your key races.
-For example, if racing a long distance event on a hilly course one would focus the training on prolonged moderate intensity efforts, some of it on similar terrain, and occasionally covering similar distances to those for the event
+Principle 5 – Specificity – In order to get the best results, training should be planned so that it is specific to your key races.
+For example, if racing a long distance event on a hilly course one would focus the training on prolonged moderate intensity efforts, some of it on similar terrain as race day, and occasionally covering similar distances to those for the event.

-Whether you do or not is down to execution of the plan and that a different blog altogether.
+Whether you achieve your goal or not is down to execution of the plan, and that is a different blog altogether.